 Well, it certainly is.
 The case I brought up earlier – Neymar’s dive at the 2018 FIFA World Cup – shows how faithful simulation can be.
 Although Costa Rica ultimately lost the game anyway, in a different situation, diving could make the difference between winning, drawing, or losing a match.

-Diving certainly should be penalized by referees, and the introduction of VAR in this sense was a necessary step.
+Referees should certainly penalize diving, and the introduction of VAR in this sense was a necessary step.
 VAR has been controversial – partly because people think that it diminishes the role of referees on the field – but it has some positives too.

 In the end, I think that players should maintain sportsmanship and play soccer as it’s supposed to be played.
 Soccer is a beautiful sport, and dirty offenses like diving do not have a place in it.